-Full disclosure: A Cloud Guru, who have been kind enough to host this post and where I teach two courses (Mastering The AWS Well-Architected Framework and AWS Business Essentials) and my full time employer Trend Micro are both sponsors
+Full disclosure: A Cloud Guru, who have been kind enough to host this post and where I teach two courses (Mastering The AWS Well-Architected Framework and a course for AWS business professionals) and my full time employer Trend Micro are both sponsors

 One of the things I am personally going to miss the most about re:Invent going virtual is the Monday morning exam crowd—you know who you are!
 For years, a core group of folks have met for the first exam sitting of the week, usually to try out a new beta exam.